TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 Presently, playing with relatively demanding software in local machines is still needed.
 You may need to play with assemblers and mappers for NGS data, for example.
 For that, well configured workstations (enhaced  PCs) are still the best choice.
 Foreseeably virtualised environments on performant hardware will end-up reducing  this need to the level of lightweight terminal equipment, but we are still on the way to get such facilities in place with adequate quality.

 The working environment for learners should be entirely reproducible.
 First, inside the training room, the environment must be the same for everybody.
 Secondly, the learners should feel that they can reproduce the same  environment when they go home after a training event.
 Again, virtualised environments can be a solution.
-However, the training roo physical facilities will not travel, so one must think about what will and will not work in a home or a lab environment and at least explain what can be done.
+However, the training room physical facilities will not travel, so one must think about what will and will not work in a home or a lab environment and at least explain what can be done.

 <a name="mat1"></a>